-Many thanks to Nicola Eimer and Peter Bithell, our excellent jury, and the many helpers and supporters who made it all possible, not least Sandra and Bill Duke.
+Many thanks to James Kirby and Kathron Sturrock, our excellent jury, and the many helpers and supporters who made it all possible, not least Sandra and Bill Duke.

 Recent winners of the Competition who have gone on to busy international careers include Alexander Ullman and Ji Liu (both YCAT Artists in 2015 and 2016) and Riyad Nicolas, currently selected by The Countess of Munster Musical Trust.